rak-ko/Git-Remote-Account-Manager/README.md

 # Github Account Manager
 ## About
-- Simple command line app for managing git accounts
+- Simple command line app for managing github accounts
 - Automatically sets ssh config
 - Windows only
 - **!!!
 The ssh config file will be completely overwritten.
 Put any of your custom config files into a 'customConfigs' folder inside the default .ssh folder !!!**